 One of the best things about beans is that it is a completely perfect food to convert into convenience food!
 Don’t believe me?
-Well, why not dehydrate some beans and I’ll give you some easy dinner ideas so you can have home-cooked convenience foods on your shelf that are both healthy and quick!
+Well, why not dehydrate some beans and use these easy dinner ideas for pinto beans so you can have home-cooked convenience foods on your shelf that are both healthy and quick!

 First of all, I want to tell you that if you are looking for super convenient, healthy, and easy dinner ideas to have on your shelf, you are in the right place!
 I’m all about easy, but also being a homesteader who grows and preserves food, my habits need to include what I already do here on our hobby farm.
 Buying a lot of canned and boxed foods just won’t do.
 Using pre-prepared, pre-packaged foods on a regular basis won’t allow me to use what we’re producing here, and that’s counter-productive, right?

 But even if you’re not a homesteader, you can use these ideas if you are one who watches sales, takes advantage of great deals at the store on basic whole foods.
 Beans can be one of the cheapest foods to purchase in bulk, and if your family eats them regularly, there’s really no end to quick, healthy, and easy dinner ideas that you can have in your repertoire!
 (Potatoes are another cheap food, which I’ve written a similar post a couple of weeks ago.)